 No walks or hit batters.

-A batted ball that hits the pitching machine or feeder is a dead ballThe batter will be awarded first base and will be considered a base hit.
+A batted ball that hits the pitching machine or feeder is a dead ball.
+The batter will be awarded first base and will be considered a base hit.
 Each runner will advance one base.
 If the feeder either intentionally or unintentionally alters a play on the field in the umpire’s judgment, the batter or base runner will be called out.
 It is the feeder’s responsibility to stay out of the way.
 The pitching machine is off limits to players.

 The team on offense will feed its own balls into the pitching machine.
 Timeout may be called by the feeder to make minor adjustments to the pitching machine.
 The feeder will be allowed three practice pitches into the machine for adjustments per inning.